MamMark/mm/tos/mm/GPS/00_Readme.txt

                     (Power On Reset, POR).
 SATS_STARTUP is used to get the GPS satellite state into a more reasonable state before starting normal operation.

+                    We look for first lock, either geodata or navdata with sufficient satellites.  lock_time or lock_pos
+                    respectively.

     SATS_COLLECT    collecting almanac/ephemeri so the gps behaves better. during this collection one needs to leave the gps up.